adityamishra1006/java-basics/README.md

         System.out.println("In Static Block");
     }

-    public Mobile(){
+    public Mobile() {
         brand = "";
         price = 15000;
         System.out.println("In Constructor");
     }

     public void show() {
         System.out.println(brand + ":" + price + ":" + name);
     }

-    public static void show1(Mobile obj){
+    public static void show1(Mobile obj) {
         System.out.println("in static method -- ");
         System.out.println(obj.brand + ":" + obj.price + ":" + name);
     }
 }

 public class StaticKeyword {
-    public static void main(String[] args) throws ClassNotFoundException {
+    public static void main(String[] args) {
         Mobile obj1 = new Mobile();

         obj1.brand = "Apple";
         obj1.price = 70000;
         Mobile.name = "Smart Phone";

         Mobile obj2 = new Mobile();

         obj2.brand = "Samsung";
         obj2.price = 30000;
         Mobile.name = "Smart Phone";

         obj1.show();
         obj2.show();

+        Mobile.show1(obj1); // We can call static method directly with the class name.
     }
 }
 ```

-- **Explanation**:
+- **Explanation:**
-  - **Static Variable**: Shared by all objects of the class.
-Changes made to it by one object are reflected in all others.
-  - **Static Method**: Can be called without creating an object.
-It can only access static data members and cannot access non-static data members directly.
-  - **Static Block**: Executed when the class is loaded, before the main method or constructors.
+  - The `static` block initializes the static variable `name` before any instances of `Mobile` are created.
+  - The `show1` static method demonstrates how to use static and non-static variables together when an object reference is passed.

-- **Important**: The `main` method is static because it is the entry point of the program and must be accessible without creating an instance of the class.
+  - The `main` method is marked as `static` to allow the JVM to invoke it without needing to create an instance of the `StaticKeyword` class.
+This is critical for the program to start executing as soon as it's launched.

----